Last Updated on by

 There were 1,985 candidates applied directly from Japan in 2013.
 While this was the biggest pool outside of the US, the number has been decreasing every year (3-year negative growth rate of 42%).
 I couldn’t find any write up on the decline, but I suspect the relatively low pass rate, as well as the stagnation of the Japanese economy, could be part of the reasons.

-As you can see, the Japan candidates’ pass rates in each exam section is considerably lower than the global average.
+As you can see, the Japan candidates’ pass rates in each exam section are considerably lower than the global average.
 I believe that language is the biggest reason, given most Japanese do not learn English until they reach secondary schools.
-There is also little interaction between Gaijin (expats) and locals, and therefore Japanese do not have much chance or need to practice their English.
+There is also little interaction between Gaijin (ex-pats) and locals, and therefore Japanese do not have much chance or need to practice their English.

 Secondly, most Japanese universities offer a general degree.
 Almost all candidates are non-accounting majors and have to make up their accounting credit hours in various coaching classes.
 Their accounting knowledge may not be as solid as those who go through an accounting program for 4-5 years.